finom/rebloom/README.md

 // ...
 ```

-And acces values as expected using a variable:
+And access values as expected using a variable:

 ```ts
 const MyComponent = ({ id }: { id: string }) => {